Septic Systems

 How big is my septic tank?

-It is important to know how many gallons your septic tank is.
 Septic plans, pumping invoices, or an inspection report should all show tank gallon size.
 Usually, a 3 bedroom house has a 1250 or 1500 gallon tank.

 There is gurgling in my pipes, what do I do?